Home About

 Finally, have the group quickly review what they have been doing.
 Asking them for their perceptions of what has been going on (or asking for “the real agenda”) repeats the “norming” stage.

-Even without a new person, you may find that sometimes the group needs to back to an earlier stage.
+This entire process can take less than half an hour, if it is done well.
+Besides, even without a new member, you will find that sometimes the group needs to back to an earlier stage.
 You may find that you spend a whole session back at “storming” or “norming.”
 A savvy group leader knows that this happens on a regular basis, and is willing to let the group spend some time at one of these stages, because it can revitalize the group, and let them get to new heights when they return to “performing.”

-In the course of the year, there are times groups tend to drop back to “storming” or “norming.”
+In fact, most groups find that during the course of the year, there are times when groups tend to drop back to “storming” or “norming.”
 December tends to be one of those times, because people tend to be under a fair amount of stress at the holidays.
-The first warm weather in early spring can also prompt a drop back to “storming” or “norming,” and attendance may drop.
-Watch for these times, and be ready to drop your high-performance plan for a session where you can play a game, or take a walk, or whatever, and help the group through whatever it is they need to do.
+The first warm weather in early spring can also prompt a drop in attendance, and a related drop back to “storming” or “norming.”
+Group facilitators should be aware of the possibility that a group may return to the “storming” or “norming” stages at any time, and be ready to drop a high-performing session plan for a session where you can play a game, or take a walk, or whatever, and help the group through whatever it is they need to do.

 At some point, every group faces a time when people have to say good bye (even if temporarily).
-Examples include when a small group has to get too big and splits into two groups, or when people rotate off committees, or the end of the congregational year when groups end for the summer, or when a task force finishes it’s work.
-This will lead to a stage that’s usually called mourning.
+Examples include when a small group has to get too big and splits into two groups, or when people rotate off committees, or the end of the congregational year when groups end for the summer, or when a task force finishes its work.
+Having to say goodbye will lead to a stage that’s usually called “mourning.”

-If the group is ending, plan for a party at the end of the year when you can celebrate the accomplishments of the group, and express any sadness or regret at the end of the group’s time together.
+When it feels like a group is coming to an end, plan for a party at the end of the year when you can celebrate the accomplishments of the group, and express any sadness or regret at the end of the group’s time together.
 If the group is splitting, plan for a party, and have everyone commit to a time six months from now when the two groups will get together for a purely social event.

-Key principle: in an era when staff costs are outpacing inflation, all small nonprofits must maximize the effectiveness (not efficiency!) of their paid staff.
+In an era when staff costs are outpacing inflation, all small nonprofits must maximize the effectiveness (though not necessarily the efficiency) of their paid staff.
 A healthy trend is for paid staff to share responsiblities with volunteer staff and other volunteers.
-E.g., worship is probably best led by professional ministers working together with volunteer worship leaders.
-E.g., youth groups should not be led solely by paid staff, but by at most one paid staffer working side by side with volunteers.
+Thus, for example, increasingly the trend should be towards worship being led by professional ministers working together with volunteer worship leaders.
+Similarly, youth groups should not be led solely by paid staff, but rather by volunteer staff supervised by a paid staffer.

 This also means that paid staff need to learn how to lead by working side by side with volunteers.
 The minister can no longer be a remote personage who has tasks that are distinctly different from volunteers.

-This also means congregations must learn how to incorporate volunteer staff into their operations; this will include full accountability for volunteer staff (yes, even annual reviews).
-Org charts and volunteer job descriptions can help here, by answering these questions: To whom is each volunteer accountable?
-And then what are the lines of accountability so that everyone, paid staff and volunteers, are accountable to the congregation’s membership?
+This also means congregations must learn how to incorporate growing numbers of volunteer staff into their operations.
+This will include full accountability for volunteer staff.
+Accountability for some volunteer staff in critical positions might even include annual reviews.
+Organizational charts and volunteer job descriptions can also ensure accountability, by answering these questions: To whom is each volunteer accountable?
+What are the lines of accountability so that everyone, paid staff and volunteers, are accountable to the congregation’s membership?

-Org charts: An organizational chart, or org chart, helps visualize the lines of accountability.
+An organizational chart, or org. chart, helps visualize the lines of accountability.
 A useful concept to know is “span of control,” which simply means the number of people that report directly to any given leader or namager.
-Up to 7 direct reports, including paid staff and volunteer staff, is ideal — if one person has more than 7 direct reports, you’re probably going to see that person exhibit signs of burnout.
-BUT most congregations below 500 members will find that supervisors need to have more than 5-7 direct reports.
-For example, a DRE will often have 30 to 50 volunteer teachers and advisors reporting directly to them.
-A parish minister may have a dozen worship associates, another dozen pastoral care associates, etc., reporting to them.
-So efficient and effective means must be found for having regular contact with all those direct reports, such as group staff meetings for worship associates, lead teachers for Sunday school classes, etc.
+Up to 7 direct reports, including paid staff and volunteer staff, is ideal.
+If one supervisor has more than 7 direct reports, you’re probably going to see that person exhibit signs of burnout.
+BUT most congregations below 500 members find that supervisors need to have more than 5-7 direct reports.
+For example, a DRE may have 30 to 50 volunteer teachers and youth advisors reporting directly to them.
+Efficient and effective means must be found for having regular contact with all those direct reports, such as lead teachers for Sunday school classes, etc.

 A. Some basic principles of volunteer management